-Primarily used in acoustic test chambers, the WAS-5000 acoustic transducer is an electro-pneumatic noise source rated at 10 kW output over a frequency range of 25 to 5,000 Hz.
+Primarily used in acoustic test chambers, the WAS-5000 is an electro-pneumatic noise source rated at 10 kW output over a frequency range of 25 to 5,000 Hz.

-The transducer consists of a magnetic structure which houses and supports two driver coils.
-It also includes a hollow conductor field coil that is water-cooled, while the driver coils are cooled by air, water droplets, and vapor through the use of an external cooling system.
-This high-efficiency cooling system permits use of the high currents required for high-frequency operation.
+The WAS-5000’s magnetic structure houses and supports two driver coils.
+It’s hollow conductor field coil is water-cooled, while the driver coils are cooled by air, water droplets, and vapor through an external cooling system.
+This high-efficiency cooling system produces the high currents required for high-frequency operation.

-The driver coils in conjunction with the field coil are inductively coupled to the reciprocating valve’s single shorted turn.
-The modulation valve incorporates two concentric cylinders, each having rows of modulation slots.
+The driver coils, in conjunction with the field coil, are inductively coupled to the reciprocating valve’s single shorted turn.
+The modulation valve incorporates two concentric cylinders, each with rows of modulation slots.
 With air pressure applied outside of the reciprocating valve cylinder, air is forced through these slots.

-The advantages of this reciprocating vane modulator is that a true random noise input produces a true random noise output and any additional signal – such as discrete frequencies or sweeps – can be superimposed on the random noise.
+The key advantage of this reciprocating vane modulator is that a true random noise input produces a true random noise output, along with additional signals – such as discrete frequencies or sweeps – can be superimposed on the random noise.

-This design allows the valve to obtain the extremely high acceleration levels necessary for operation at high frequencies.
+This design allows the valve to achieve the extremely high acceleration levels necessary for operation at high frequencies.